-As you take all this in, you immediately grow aware of a sudden influx of Maasai women, clad in their signature Maasai shukas and adorned from head to toe in beautiful multi-coloured jewellery – a blend of legendary bead and metal work that is truly a sight to behold.
+As you take all this in, you immediately grow aware of a sudden influx of Maasai women, clad in their signature Maasai shukas and adorned from head to toe in beautiful multi-coloured jewellery – a blend of the legendary bead and metalwork that is truly a sight to behold.

 They have not just emerged out of nowhere for your viewing pleasure – not with babies strapped to their backs – they quickly unleash a collection of elegant Maasai handicrafts which they proceed to dangle in your face as they steal an occasional side glance or two, almost as if they are afraid of something.